10 Unmissable Festivals In Iran That Tell A Story

 Photo: Bakhtiar Samadi / Wikimedia Commons / Image For Representation Only

 Chaharshanbe Soori is a traditional Persian festival celebrated on the eve of the last Wednesday before Nowruz.
 Rooted in ancient customs, it marks the victory of light over darkness and good over evil.
-People gather around bonfires, jumping over the flames while enjoying traditional music, dancing, and delicious food.
+Counted among the most vibrant traditional festivals in Iran, people gather around bonfires, jumping over the flames while enjoying traditional music, dancing, and delicious food.
 A unique part of the celebration is qāšoq-zani, where people bang pots and pans to chase away bad luck.
 It’s a lively, fire-centred event that brings communities together before the new year.

 Location: Tehran, Shiraz